Halong bay weather in June – What will the weather be like ?

 Summer is suitable for various outdoor activities which are a big plus for your Halong bay cruise.

 The average temperature of seawater is 27oC, perfect for swimming and kayaking.

 Another point that makes June is a good time to travel Halong is deal and promotion.

 In fact, this time is low season for tourism so many cruise operators offer deals and discounts.

 June is good but not the best time to visit Halong due to some unexpected storm.

 So be prepared and take some handy tips!

 Halong bay weather in June is pleasant and full of sunshine.
 Make sure you enjoy it to the fullest.

-Be careful with jellyfish.
-Most of jellyfish in Halong is harmless except fire jellyfish.
+- Be careful with jellyfish.
+Most of the jellyfish in Halong is harmless except fire jellyfish.
 Even though the chance you encounter one is very rare, you should be ready.
-Take a proper treatment can ease the pain.
+Take proper treatment can ease the pain.